Ramana Maharshi: Final years (1940–1950)

 In November 1948, a tiny cancerous lump was found on Ramana Maharshi's arm and was removed in February 1949 by the ashram's doctor.
-Soon, another growth appeared, and another operation was performed by an eminent surgeon in March 1949 with radium applied.
+Soon, another growth appeared, and an eminent surgeon performed another operation in March 1949 with radium applied.
 The doctor told Ramana Maharshi that a complete amputation of the arm to the shoulder was required to save his life, but he refused.
 Third and fourth operations were performed in August and December 1949, but only weakened him.
 Other systems of medicine were then tried; all proved fruitless and were stopped by the end of March when devotees gave up all hope.
 To devotees who begged him to cure himself for the sake of his followers, Ramana Maharshi is said to have replied, "Why are you so attached to this body?
 Let it go", and "Where can I go?
 I am here."
 By April 1950, Ramana Maharshi was too weak to go to the hall and visiting hours were limited.
 Visitors would file past the small room where he spent his last days to get one final glimpse.
 He died on 14 April 1950 at 8:47 p.m.
 At the same time a shooting star was seen, which impressed some of his devotees as a synchronicity.